-7. Access to Public Transit
+6. Access to Public Transit

-Consider logical pedestrian routes to public transportation such as bus, metro rail, and trains. b.
+- a.
+Consider logical pedestrian routes to public transportation such as bus, metro rail, and trains. - b.
 Locate senior housing projects within walking distance (maximum distance of 1,500 feet) of public transportation and clearly indicate compliance on site plan.

-8. Open Space for New Construction - Private and Common areas
+7. Open Space for New Construction - Private and Common areas

 - a.
 Private Area (if provided): Private outdoor space shall be accessible as required by the CBC and by Universal Design, if applicable.
 Hinged or sliding patio doors shall provide 32" of clear width (34" at Universal Design Units), and clear approach space shall be shown on furnished plan(s).
 Compliance shall be explicitly confirmed in CASp report.
 A private area may be a patio, deck, porch, yard, or balcony.
 Primary access to private open space shall not be from any bedroom, with the exception of studios and one-bedroom units. - b.
-Common Area: Shall provide amenities to residents that may include seating spaces, barbeque and tables, play area, etc. and shall include the required usable area below, the amount required by local zoning code, or other funding sources, whichever is greatest.
+Outdoor Common Area: Shall provide amenities to residents that may include seating spaces, barbeque and tables, play area, etc. and shall include the required usable area below, the amount required by local zoning code, or other funding sources, whichever is greatest.
 Common areas do not include circulation or required front and side-yard setbacks, unless incorporated into larger usable common areas as described above.

-Number of Units Required Space
+Number of Bedrooms Required Minimum Space

-15 30 sq. ft./unit
+15 15 sq. ft./bedroom

-15-25 20 sq. ft./unit
+15-25 10 sq. ft./bedroom

-26-50 17.5 sq. ft./unit
+26-50 9 sq. ft./bedroom

-51+ 15 sq. ft./unit
+51+ 8 sq. ft./bedroom